 Students work for a minimum of 130 contact hours (approximately 10 hours/week) for 3 hours of academic credit.
-(Credit hours may vary for students in engineering technology, surveying, digital media, and interior design.)
-Students may work more hours during paid internships or co-ops if negotiated with the employer.
+Credit hours--and contact hours--may vary for students in engineering technology, surveying, digital media, interior design, and computing.
+Students may work more hours during internships or co-ops if negotiated with the employer.

 The employer provides a safe work environment for student interns/co-ops.

 The site supervisor and the intern/co-op complete the "Objectives-Learning Agreement Form" at the beginning of the internship/co-op.

 The site supervisor is responsible for monitoring the student's progress on the job and providing regular feedback to the student.

 The site supervisor completes a "Student Evaluation Form" at the conclusion of the internship/co-op, evaluating the student's performance while working for the employer.

 Additional important details for participating employers are shared on the CBAT Internship/Co-op Program Overview for Employers.